PrairieLearn/PrairieLearn/docs/workspaces/index.md

 # ...
 ```

-will be presented to the student as a file with the same name, but with the rendered content:
+Then a file with name `main.py` will be presented to the student, with the rendered content:

 ```py
 # ...